batiste/sprite.js/README.rst

     var sprite = scene.Sprite(false, <layer>)

-For technichal and performance reasons Sprite's attributes needs to changed using a setters method.
+For technichal and performance reasons Sprite's attributes needs to be changed using a setters method.
 The following attributes are *READ ONLY*::

     sprite.x        // position of the sprite from the left corner of the scene